 AMTA's Recent Efforts to Aid Title IV Schools in Georgia

-Learn more about AMTA's recent efforts to aid Title IV schools in Georgia through supporting legislation that would have raised educational hours as a solution to new rules imposed by the U.S. Department of Education.
-Despite our opposition to the current structure of the Interstate Massage Therapy Compact (IMpact) – specifically the 625-hour requirement, AMTA supports the Title IV schools' initiative in Georgia to boost educational hours as a solution to new rules imposed by the Department of Education.
+AMTA recently advocated on behalf of Title IV schools in Georgia by supporting legislation that would have raised educational hours as a solution to new rules imposed by the U.S. Department of Education (DoEd).
+Despite our opposition to the current structure of the Interstate Massage Therapy Compact (IMpact) – specifically the 625-hour requirement, AMTA supports the Title IV schools' initiative in Georgia to boost educational hours to help address the DoEd's new rules.

 AMTA’s support was demonstrated through our testimony and proposed amendments to the Georgia legislature throughout the month of March.
 However, we did not endorse attaching the IMpact as an amendment to the “Georgia HB839 Social Work Licensure Compact Act”, due to concerns that it would restrict or exclude many licensed massage therapists.
 AMTA’s position on the IMpact has been thoroughly documented.